-Mr. Poilasne currently serves as the Chairman of the Board and Chief Executive Officer; however, effective immediately after the Annual Meeting, Mr. Poilasne will step down as Chairman of the Board and Ms. La Lande will serve as our Chairperson of the Board effective immediately after the Annual Meeting.
+Ms. La Lande currently serves as our Chairperson of the Board.
 This structure ensures a greater role for the non-management directors in the oversight of the Company and active participation of these directors in setting agendas and establishing priorities and procedures for the work of the Board.
-In addition, this structure allows Mr. Poilasne to focus his attention on implementing the Company's strategic plans, while a separate Chairperson can devote full attention to Board leadership functions.
+In addition, this structure allows the Chief Executive Officer to focus his attention on implementing the Company's strategic plans, while a separate Chairperson can devote full attention to Board leadership functions.
 The Board will continue to periodically review the Company's leadership structure and may make such changes in the future as it deems appropriate and in the best interests of the Company and its stockholders.
 While the Board does not have a lead independent director, the independent directors meet in executive session regularly without the presence of management.